Factbox: A year of resignations from UK PM May's government

 14) Jo Johnson

-The junior transport minister, younger brother of Boris, resigned on Friday, calling for another referendum to avoid the vassalage or chaos that he said May’s Brexit plans would unleash.
+The junior transport minister, younger brother of Boris, resigned last week, calling for another referendum to avoid the vassalage or chaos that he said May’s Brexit plan would unleash.
 Unlike his brother, Jo Johnson campaigned for Britain to stay in the EU in the 2016 referendum.